Logistics contract management software is software for managing carrier, broker, customer, warehouse, insurance, and service agreements.

 The TMS Manages the Freight.
 The CLM Manages the Agreements.

 A Transportation Management System handles load planning, routing, and carrier selection.
 It manages active shipments.
-It’s essential.
+It’s needed.

 But the TMS doesn’t track when a carrier’s insurance certificate expires.
 It doesn’t store the broker agreement’s liability clause.
 It doesn’t alert you when a customer SLA’s performance review window opens.